hdinsight/hdinsight-storm-examples/README.md

 # hdinsight-storm-examples
 This repository contains complete and easy to use examples that demonstrate the power of Apache Storm on Microsoft Azure HDInsight.

+The .Net examples are applicable to all HDInsight Windows Storm clusters.

+The Java examples are applicable to :
+ * 3.3 and below versions of HDInsight Windows
+ * 3.4 and below versions of HDInsight Linux Storm clusters.

+For version 3.5+ Linux based HDInsight Storm clusters please look under HDI3.5 folder.

 ## Getting Started

 **Official page - [Apache Storm for Microsoft Azure HDInsight](http://azure.microsoft.com/en-us/services/hdinsight/apache-storm/)**